furantuturu/entrylevel-monitoring-app/README.md

-# Monitoring app for our project in Mobile Programming
+# QRCode monitoring app for our project in Mobile Programming